MattDevangelio/MUX-74HC4067/README.md

 - S2
 - S3

-The reported pic shows the SparkFun Analog/Digital MUX Breakout used for all the performed Multiplexing/Demultiplexing tests.
+The reported picture shows the SparkFun Analog/Digital MUX Breakout used for all the performed Multiplexing/Demultiplexing tests.